 When a head gasket fails, there is usually a reason why.
-The most common cause of head gasket failure is usually overheating, often as a result of a coolant leak, or a thermostat or fan failure.
+The most common cause of head gasket failure is usually overheating, often as a result of a coolant leak, a bad thermostat or cooling fan failure.
 Even so, the causes for head gasket failure can usually be lumped into three categories:

 Bimetal StressOne factor that makes many engines hard to seal today is the use of aluminum cylinder heads on cast iron blocks.
 Aluminum heads save weight but expand 1.7 times faster than cast iron when they get hot.
 The difference in expansion rates creates a lot of motion and scrubbing between the head and block.
 If the head gasket cannot handle this motion and is not strong enough to withstand the shearing forces that occur every time the engine is started, run and allowed to cool back down, it will eventually leak.

-A few recent examples of this kind of problem include the OEM head gaskets in the Dodge Neon 2.2L, Ford 3.8L V6 and Toyota 3.0L and 3.4L V6 engines.
+Examples bimetal stress causing a head gasket failure include the OEM head gaskets in the Dodge Neon 2.2L, Ford 3.8L V6 and Toyota 3.0L and 3.4L V6 engines.
 Going further back, we all remember the problems GM had with the 2.3L Quad Four head gaskets.
 All of these engines have experienced a high rate of premature failure because the OEM head gasket could not keep a seal.
 Fortunately, the aftermarket developed replacement gaskets for all of these applications that solved the original problem.

 If the surface finish on a bimetal engine head and block is too rough and digs into the gasket too deeply, it can literally tear the gasket apart over time.
 That is why surface finish is so important on today's engines.